NicKarlovich/dnd/data/herald.md

 #### Roleplay Information for Spren
 A spren is an creature who grants you your powers.
 Each spren that chooses to connect and eventually form a Nahel Bond with a creature is a unique and sentient creature.
 They have their own name, ideas, personalities, and feelings and are different for every Herald, even within the same order.

-They can be material or immaterial, and visible or invisible to you and/or others.
-You should talk to your DM about what your spren would look like in their world.
+At third level you will gain the ability to physically manifest your spren.
+You are not required to use this feature and you should talk to your DM about expectations for how your spren appears in the world.
 Additionally, you should decide how much they will integrate into the story.
 There are multiple ways you and your DM could roleplay the spren.
 A spren could be a major character whom you talk to often and could have deep interesting personalities.
 Conversely, if an additional constant NPC is too much work for your DM (which is completely valid), they could be realized as a spirit that lives within your shardblade speaking to you only when you speak your ideals, and remaining silent or speaking only when spoken to.
 Or possibly, maybe you never see them at all and they come to you in your dreams and speak telepathically to you, but they have no visual manifestation.

-Regardless, spren manifestations (other than as a shardblade) are not intended to give any tactical advantages, ie combat/scouting/distraction etc.[^herald2]  The subclasses are balanced around the assumption that they are for lore and roleplay reasons only.

 Seriously, make sure to talk to your DM before playing your Herald to ensure that you are both on the same page about what to expect in terms of story and roleplay from your spren.